Sperm donor petitions court for custody of baby boy

 “That was my dream,” Williams remembered.
 “My dream came true.”

-“There was a contract here, and the contract was done in Texas at a conference between the sperm donor and the biological mother,” said family law attorney, Robyn Hopkins, who represents Kris Williams.
+“There was a contract here, and the contract was done in Texas at a conference between the sperm donor and the biological mother,” said family law attorney Robyn Hopkins, who represents Williams.

 On the day of the baby’s birth, Williams cut the umbilical cord.
 The Oklahoma birth certificate lists “mother and mother.”

-Then, in a shocking legal maneuver, Wilson used a loophole in the law to have her wife removed from the baby’s birth certificate.
+Then, Wilson used a loophole in the law to have her wife removed from the baby’s birth certificate.

 “Whenever you are a married couple, the child is presumed to be of both of the mother and the father,” said ACLU Oklahoma’s Hanna Roberts.
 “So, under these facts, if it had been a married heterosexual couple, there wouldn’t be a question as to who the father and mother were designated by the court.”

-Oklahoma County Judge Lynn McGuire ruled the non-gestational mother, Kris Williams, “failed to establish parental rights.”
+Oklahoma County Judge Lynne McGuire ruled Williams, the non-gestational mother, “failed to establish parental rights.”

-Even though she was on the birth certificate, the judge ruled Williams should have adopted her own child.
+Even though she was on the birth certificate, the judge ruled Williams should have adopted the child.

 According to Oklahoma State Statute Title 10, a child born to a married couple is presumed to be the baby of the mother and father, regardless of biological connection.